VenNeptury/NitroSniper/README.md

 ## Nitro Sniper

+> :warning: **THIS TOOL VIOLATES DISCORDS TERMS OF SERVICE.
+USING IT MIGHT LEAD TO A PERMAMENT TERMINATION OF YOUR ACCOUNT.
+USE AT YOUR OWN RISK**

 A discord selfbot that automatically detects discord nitro codes in messages and attempts to redeem

 # Setup